gavinmcfarland/plugma/packages/website/content/docs/6-migrating-an-existing-plugin.md

 }
 ```

-### Step 4: Wrap your `main` code in a default function
+### Step 5: Wrap your `main` code in a default function

-For Plugma compatibility, export your main code as a default function.
-This allows Plugma to initialize your plugin code properly.
+Plugma requires that your `main` code is wrapped in and exported as a default function, so that it can enable certain features during development.

 ```js
 export default function () {